iarsystems/bx-jenkins-ci/docs/example.md

 ```

 ## Developing the project
-Now the developer will start working on a new feature for the __ComponentB__:
+Now the developer will start working on a new feature for the __componentB__:
 ```
 git checkout -b dev-componentB
 ```